You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Japan Talks

-Japan is a constitutional monarchy with a bicameral legislature, the National Diet.
-A great power and the only Asian member of the G7, Japan has constitutionally renounced its right to declare war, but maintains one of the world's strongest militaries.
-A developed country with one of the world's largest economies by nominal GDP, Japan is a global leader in the automotive, robotics, and electronics industries, and has made significant contributions to science and technology.
-It has one of the world's highest life expectancies, though it is undergoing a population decline.
-Japan's culture is well known around the world, including its art, cuisine, film, music, and popular culture, which includes prominent animation, comics, and video game industries.
+Japan is a constitutional monarchy with a bicameral legislature known as the National Diet.
+It is a great power and the only Asian member of the G7, and has constitutionally renounced its right to declare war but maintains one of the world's strongest militaries.
+A developed country with one of the world's largest economies by nominal GDP, it is a global leader in the automotive, electronics, and robotics industries, in addition to making significant contributions to science and technology.
+It is consistently ranked within the top three countries on lists of highest life expectancies, but is undergoing a severe population decline and has the highest proportion of elderly citizens of any country in the world.
+The culture of Japan is globally well known, especially its popular culture, which includes art, cuisine, films, music, animation, comics, and video games.

 From Japan on Wikipedia